Sarah Michelle Gellar: Beginnings and breakthrough (1981–1996)

 Gellar portrayed 13-year-old Mollie in the initial production of Neil Simon's play Jake's Women, which ran at the Old Globe Theatre in San Diego, California, from March to April 1990.
 In 1991, she was cast as a young Jacqueline Bouvier in A Woman Named Jackie.
 The miniseries won the Emmy Award for Outstanding Limited Series.
-Gellar next took on the leading role in the 1992 syndicated teen serial Swans Crossing, which chronicled the lives of a group of wealthy teenagers.
+Gellar obtained her first leading role, as a mayor's manipulative daughter, in the 1992 syndicated teen serial Swans Crossing, which chronicled the lives of a group of wealthy teenagers.
+She felt that playing a "villainous" character gave her the call for "better and more varied acting skills", while the gig's weekly payment proved a financial aid for Gellar and her mother.
 The series ran for a 65-episode season and earned her two Young Artist Award nominations for Best Young Actress.

 Gellar made her debut on the ABC soap opera All My Children in 1993, playing Kendall Hart, the long-lost teenage daughter of character Erica Kane (Susan Lucci).
 As she got the role, Gellar was complimented as having the acting talent and the "forceful personality" needed to go up against Lucci's experience; Kendall was supposed to be like a younger version of Erica.
 Her stint on the show was successful as "longtime fans of the soap saw her as the second coming of Erica".
 Writers showcased her more after her initial reception and she became a household name to the soap opera medium.
 In 1995, at the age of eighteen, she won a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series for the role.
-The same year, Gellar left the show to pursue other acting opportunities.
+The same year, Gellar left the show and moved to Los Angeles to pursue other acting opportunities.
+In 1996, she filmed the ABC television film Beverly Hills Family Robinson, in which she played a spoiled adolescent.

+Worldwide recognition (1997–2003)

-Gellar moved to Los Angeles following her departure from All My Children, and in 1996, she read the script for Joss Whedon's television series Buffy the Vampire Slayer, which follows Buffy Summers, a teenager burdened with the responsibility of fighting occult foes and supernatural occurrences.
-She screen tested several times originally for the role of Cordelia Chase, but after approaching Whedon and producers about playing Buffy Summers, she auditioned again and was eventually cast in the title role.
+After reading the script for Joss Whedon's television series Buffy the Vampire Slayer, which follows Buffy Summers, a teenager burdened with the responsibility of fighting occult foes and supernatural occurrences, Gellar screen tested for the role of Cordelia Chase.
+Whedon then asked her to come back in and audition for the title role.
 The show premiered in March 1997, to widespread critical and popular acclaim.
-Gellar's Buffy, created to subvert the stereotypical female horror movie victim, was described by Entertainment Weekly as one of the 100 greatest female characters in U.S. television.
-Buffy ran for seven seasons and 144 episodes, and during its broadcast, earned Gellar five Teen Choice Awards, the Saturn Award for Best Genre Television Actress and a Golden Globe Award nomination for Best Actress – Television Series Drama.
+Gellar's Buffy, created to subvert the stereotypical female horror movie victim, was described by Entertainment Weekly as one of the 100 greatest female characters in American television.
+Buffy ran for seven seasons and 144 episodes, and during its broadcast, earned Gellar four Teen Choice Awards, the Saturn Award for Best Genre Television Actress, and a Golden Globe Award nomination for Best Actress – Television Series Drama.
 She sang during the series' musical episode "Once More, with Feeling", which spawned an original cast album, released in 2002.